Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Setup and Proposed Method

-where $\phi(a;b,c)$ denotes the probability density of the Gaussian distribution evaluated at $a$, with mean $b$ and variance $c$.
-Note that $\hat{\Sigma}$ in the prior depends on $\mD_1$, and the likelihood part depends on $\mD_2$.
-The first three products express the joint prior density of the parameters, and the latter $n/2$ products represent the likelihood.
-We remark that $\mD_1$ and $\mD_2$ serve distinct roles in the posterior inference, with $\mD_1$ being utilized for the prior distribution and $\mD_2$ for the likelihood.
+The first three factors in the numerator express the joint prior density of the parameters, and the product term is equivalent to the likelihood.
 We denote the posterior distribution of $\bm{\theta}$ as

-for any measurable set $B \subset \R^p$.
+for any Borel set $B \in \mB(\R^p)$.
 The posterior distribution of $\sigma^2$ is defined in the same manner.
+The method for selecting hyperparameters $R, L_\kappa$, and $U_\kappa$ will be explained in Section~\ref{sec:hyperparameter}.